Types of Laptops Explained: 5 Categories and Their Differences

 An SSD makes a massive difference to startup times and overall responsiveness.
 Even a modest processor feels noticeably faster when paired with solid-state storage.

-If your work involves writing, browsing, emails, or light online tasks, these two features matter far more than raw CPU power.
+If your work involves writing, browsing, emails, or light online tasks, these two features matter far more than chasing higher-end processors.

 The Traveler’s Laptop (Laptop for Travel Work)